Why Traditional Prophecy Seminars Don’t Work (& What to Do Instead)

 The #1 Reason

-Of course, ’m not saying these topics don’t matter.
+Of course, I’m not saying these topics don’t matter.
 They certainly do.
 But what I am saying is, they don’t matter to most secular seekers.
 Why?
 Because these are religious topics of concern to religious audiences who have religious anxieties.
 Secular seekers rarely share those anxieties for one obvious reason: they have other anxieties.

 What to Do Instead